 - Environmental protection - elected: Philippe Auzon

-- Housing policy and living environment - elected: Philippe Auzon
+- of housing policy and living environment – elected: Arnaud Champagneux / Clarisse Duluc

 - social action of community interest - elected: Clarisse Duluc